gordonbrander/spellcaster/README.md

 So far, so good.
 But signals have a hidden superpower: they're reactive!
 When we reference a signal within a rective scope, that scope will re-run whenever the signal value updates.

-Spellcaster uses this superpower to offer React-like with vanilla elements.
+Spellcaster uses this superpower to offer React-like components for vanilla DOM elements.
 Signals are bound to specific points in the DOM tree, and whenever the signal updates, a fine-grained update is made to the DOM.
 For example, here's a simple counter app:

 ```js
 import {signal} from 'spellcaster/spellcaster.js'